cc65/cc65/test/readme.txt

 /misc - a few tests that need special care of some sort

-to run the tests use "make clean all" in this (top) directory, the makefile should exit with no error.
+to run the tests use "make" in this (top) directory, the makefile should exit with no error.